kevinlin1/text-classifier/README.md

 ## Running the app

+> **Instructors**: A JUnit 5 `TextClassifierTest` integration test suite is provided with hard-coded expected results.
+Contact the authors for a copy of the solution class.
+The integration tests provide a basic check on the behavior of the code, but the feedback that is offered is quite limited so we recommend designing other feedback or support mechanisms for students.

 To check the classifier's training accuracy, open your terminal, paste the following command, and press <kbd>Enter</kbd>

 ```sh